Learning Outcomes

 - Arson is criminal damage by fire under the Criminal Damage Act 1971.

-- The actus reus is damaging property by fire; the mens rea is intention or subjective recklessness.
+- The actus reus is damaging property by fire; smoke-only damage is not arson.

 - Aggravated arson requires intention or recklessness as to endangering life by the damage.

-- Lawful excuse is a defence to simple arson but not to aggravated arson.
+- Lawful excuse (s 5) is available to simple arson but not to aggravated arson; protection of property requires immediacy and reasonable means; belief in consent is subjective.

 Key Terms and Concepts